 There are plenty of men interested in having one partner for life, and women interested in casual sex.
 Yet, there is an imbalance (otherwise we would have 1:1 ratio of male and female sex workers).
 Why?
-Homo sapiens females are likely to be more choosy, when it comes to selecting their partners.
+Homo sapiens females are likely to be more choosy when it comes to selecting their partners.
 You don’t need to dig too deep to learn about these phenomena, just see these Wikipedia pages: Mate choice, Parental investment: Sexual selection and Bateman’s principle.
 Another way of saying this is that women (on average) have higher standards.
-One practical remarks is that:
+One practical remark is that:

 So yes, there is some asymmetry to deal with.
 This is the balance of valuing friendship and support vs sexual gratification.
-No matter the closeness of you friendship, it doesn’t imply any sexual interest on her side (the friendzone deserves a separate chapter).
+No matter the closeness of your friendship, it doesn’t imply any sexual interest on her side (the friendzone deserves a separate chapter).
 Though, it is easy to see how one could arrive at this interpretation:

 - Yes Virginia, they all want to bang you - Ladder Theory (NOT an endorsement)

 Beware - places dominated by frustrated, cynical men are rarely good places for healthy growth.
 While these 3 points are essentially correct, the conclusions are harmful.
 If you are interested in women only for sex, I guarantee that you will have a shallow and unfulfilling life.

 The traditional ways to deal with that is to say that (hetero)men and women cannot be friends.
 What’s the problem with having friends you find attractive?
 (Hint: no, you don’t need to hit on everyone you find attractive.)